-(3) Disclosure of records involving children not requiring a court order.
+- (3) Disclosure of records involving children not requiring a court order.
 Certain records involving children may be disclosed without an order of the court pursuant to sections 43-21-261(1) through (18) and 43-21-623 of the Mississippi Code.
-Any records so disclosed shall be subject to the confidentiality requirements of section 43-21-261(2) of the Mississippi Code.

-(4) Media and electronic media access to proceedings.
+Any records so disclosed shall be subject to the confidentiality requirements of section 43-21-261(2) of the Mississippi Code. - (4) Media and electronic media access to proceedings.
 Media and electronic media coverage, as such terms are defined under Rule 2 of the Rules for Electronic and Photographic Coverage of Judicial Proceedings, in delinquency or child in need of supervision proceedings is strictly prohibited except upon findings of facts and conclusions of law by the court of extraordinary and compelling circumstances.

-(1) Confidential records.
-Records involving children, as defined under section 43-21-105 of the Mississippi Code, shall not be disclosed except as authorized by Mississippi's Youth Court Law or as otherwise provided by law.

-(2) Disclosure of records involving children pursuant to a court order.
+- (1) Confidential records.
+Records involving children, as defined under section 43-21-105 of the Mississippi Code, shall not be disclosed except as authorized by Mississippi's Youth Court Law and these rules. - (2) Disclosure of records involving children by court order.
 The court may order the disclosure of records involving children pursuant to section 43-21-261(1) of the Mississippi Code.
 Any records so disclosed shall be subject to the confidentiality requirements of section 43-21-261(2) of the Mississippi Code.
-(3) Disclosure of records involving children not requiring a court order.
+The procedures set forth in Rule 6 of these rules must be followed whenever any court other than youth court issues a subpoena duces tecum for records involving children. - (3) Disclosure of records involving children not requiring a court order.
 Certain records involving children may be disclosed without an order of the court pursuant to section 43-21-261(1) through (18) of the Mississippi Code.
-Any records so disclosed shall be subject to the confidentiality requirements of section 43-21-261(2) of the Mississippi Code.
-21-261(2) of the Mississippi Code.

-(4) Media and electronic media access to proceedings.
+Any records so disclosed shall be subject to the confidentiality requirements of section 43-21-261(2) of the Mississippi Code. - (4) Media and electronic media access to proceedings.
 Media or electronic media coverage, as such terms are defined under Rule 2 of the Rules for Electronic and Photographic Coverage of Judicial Proceedings, is strictly prohibited except upon findings of facts and conclusions of law by the court of extraordinary and compelling circumstances.